mendix/docs/content/developerportal/operate/trends-v4.md

 In the **Object cache** graph you can monitor the number of Mendix Objects that live in memory.

 {{% alert type="info" %}}
-This metric is only available for apps built with Mendix version 6 and below.
-Mendix version 7 and above use a stateless runtime and so have no object cache.
+This metric is only available for apps built with Mendix versions 6 and below.
+Mendix versions 7 and above use a stateless runtime and so have no object cache.
 See the [Mendix 7.0 Release Notes](/releasenotes/studio-pro/7.0) for more information.
 {{% /alert %}}

 Non-persistable entities live in the JVM memory and are garbage-collected regularly.
 If you have a memory leak, the number of objects in memory will grow over time.
 This might be a problem.
-In this graph, you can monitor the number of Mendix objects that live in memory.

 ### <a name="Trends-appmxruntimesessions"></a>4.3 User Accounts and Login Sessions